The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 Let’s cover the obvious first.

-What has changed is that brands now face deep blind spots in understanding how they appear in AI responses — and which competitors are being surfaced alongside them.
+What has changed is that brands now face blind spots in understanding how they appear in AI responses — and which competitors are being surfaced alongside them.
 Many brands struggle to track citations, mentions, and AI-generated recommendations across multiple locations, leaving them unsure where they stand or how to influence outcomes.

 Good SEOs are, however, nothing if not adaptable.
 They’ve been adjusting to algorithms, penalties, and Core Updates for decades.
 They’ve had to learn on the go, use their initiative and critical thinking, and strategize further.
 And where there is potential money left on the table from not appearing optimally across AI search, they will find ways to close that gap.